Updated on 12/9/2022 with screenshots and steps for the latest versions of Gmail and Outlook.

 When you want to unsend an email, look for “Undo” in the "Message Sent" box and click it.
 The email you just sent will open back up and it will be saved to your “Drafts” folder.

 "Undo Send" also works in the Android and iOS Gmail app.
-Look for the "Cancel" button at the bottom of the screen and click it.
+Look for the "Undo" option in the black bar at the bottom of the screen and click it.

 - Click on "Settings" (the cogwheel icon).